eabg/django-ftp-deploy/docs/usage.rst

    | *Security Key*: 30 character alpha-numeric, unique, random generated string.
 Security Key is used to create repository hook.

 During saving process, all values are validated.
-The following checks are performed.
+The following checks are performed:

 * FTP hostname
 * FTP login credentials